Urate Crystals In Baby's Diaper: Causes And Tips To Prevent Them

 • Side effects of certain medicines

 Several factors may cause these conditions, and various factors may cause these conditions to lead to hyperuricemia.
-Therefore, do speak to the baby’s healthcare provider if you have any concerns about urate crystals due to illness in babies.
+Some conditions may even lead to other health problems and complications.
+Therefore, speak to a pediatrician if you have concerns about urate crystals in your baby’s diaper.

 How Long Do Urate Crystals Last In Babies?